AhrezS/python-accounting-practice/README.md

-# Python Accounting Practice: Trial Balance Challenge
+# Python Accounting Practice: Trial Balance Challenge and more

 This project simulates journal entries and generates a trial balance for a fictional business using Python.
 It also exports the results to an Excel spreadsheet using `openpyxl`.
+I will be adding more projects in this file that will pertain to the subject of accounting.

 ## Features